 - Break-even order value: Rs 5,000 per conversion

-Raise average CPC to Rs 300 (competitive category) and you get 1,666 visitors and ~50 conversions.
-The unit economics change dramatically with keyword competitiveness.
-Model this before committing to a budget.
+Raise average CPC to Rs 300 (a competitive category) and you get 1,666 visitors and roughly 50 conversions.
+The unit economics shift a lot depending on keyword competitiveness, so model this before committing to a budget.

 PPC strengths that SEO cannot match

 Immediate traffic.
-A new product launching this week cannot wait 12 months for organic rankings.
-PPC puts you in front of buyers on day one.
+A new product launching this week can't wait 12 months for organic rankings.
+PPC puts it in front of buyers on day one.

 Message testing.
-Running three ad variations on the same keyword tells you within days which headline converts better — data that directly improves your SEO content strategy.
+Running three ad variations on the same keyword tells you within days which headline converts better, data that feeds directly back into your SEO content strategy.

 Targeting precision.
 PPC lets you target by device, time of day, location, household income, and intent signals.
-Organic SEO gives you no such control.
+Organic SEO gives you none of that control.

 Bottom-funnel dominance.
 For queries like "buy [product] online" or "best price [product]," paid ads appear above organic results and above the Maps pack.
-For pure purchase intent, PPC may outperform SEO even on CTR.
+For pure purchase intent, PPC can beat SEO even on CTR.

 The fundamental PPC limitation

-Traffic stops the moment budget stops.
-A business that has invested Rs 50 lakh in Google Ads over three years has Rs 0 in residual traffic value the day it pauses campaigns.
-SEO builds an asset; PPC rents attention.
+Traffic stops the moment the budget stops.
+A business that has poured Rs 50 lakh into Google Ads over three years sits at Rs 0 in residual traffic value the day it pauses campaigns.
+SEO builds an asset.
+PPC rents attention.

 When to Use Each Channel